Goally Penguin Logo with Sunglasses

 Feelings Wheel | Free Printable

-Understanding your child’s emotions can sometimes feel like deciphering an ancient language.
-Especially for neurodivergent kids, the emotional landscape may seem even more complex and challenging.
-But what if I told you there was a tool that could help decode this mystery?
-Meet the feelings wheel — a practical visual aid designed to help children express their emotions accurately and meaningfully.
-In this blog post, we will delve into how using a feelings wheel can revolutionize communication with your little ones, helping them articulate their emotions better and aiding in their emotional development.
-And guess what?
-We’re providing a free printable PDF of the feelings wheel for you to use at home or school!
+As a child care worker, I’ve learned that understanding a child’s emotions can be quite challenging.
+For neurodivergent kids, their emotional landscape can be even more complex and difficult to interpret.
+One tool that I’ve found particularly useful in this regard is the feelings wheel.
+This visual aid helps kids articulate their emotions more clearly and meaningfully.
+In this blog post, I’ll discuss how using a feelings wheel can significantly improve communication with your children, aiding them in better expressing their emotions and supporting their emotional development.
+Additionally, I’m providing a free printable PDF of the feelings wheel for you to use at home or school.

 Understanding the Feelings Wheel